 Though the band tweaked the setlist each night, the IV material was mostly consistent, juxtaposed with tracks from each of the first three LPs – from the pastoral heartbreak of "That's the Way" to the drum solo madness of "Moby Dick" to psychedelic standard "Dazed and Confused."

 The band adopted a loose, in-the-moment approach – one that lent itself well to poop jokes.
 "There was a bit of confusion at the start over what they were going to play," one critic wrote, according to the band's website. "'We had a list on a piece of toilet paper,' explained Robert Plant, 'But I think it's been used.'"

 Blistering recordings from the tour's final stop, April 1 at London's Paris Theatre, later appeared on 1997 live behemoth BBC Sessions – offering a glimpse at the world's greatest rock band at the height of their live powers.

-“Zeppelin played material from their three LPs and presented a few new songs, which we were told appear on their next album,” an NME critic wrote in his review, charmingly unaware of the official name of one song.
-“The best one’s title was drowned by the applauding and cheering audience, but is called something like ‘Stairways to Heaven,’ a beautiful number, starting softly with Jimmy Page on guitar and a silent Robert Plant, joined by John Paul Jones on organ and then building and building in force and speed into a breathtaking climax, where everybody went wild, a real inferno of sound.”
+"Zeppelin played material from their three LPs and presented a few new songs, which we were told appear on their next album," a critic for NME wrote, charmingly unaware of the official name of one song.
+"The best one's title was drowned by the applauding and cheering audience, but is called something like 'Stairways to Heaven,' a beautiful number, starting softly with Jimmy Page on guitar and a silent Robert Plant, joined by John Paul Jones on organ and then building and building in force and speed into a breathtaking climax, where everybody went wild, a real inferno of sound."